MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ### Model flavors

 Considering the large number of machine learning frameworks available, MLflow introduced the concept of *flavor* as a way to provide a unique contract for all machine learning frameworks.
-A flavor indicates what to expect for a given model that's created with a specific framework.
+A flavor indicates what to expect for a given model created with a specific framework.
 For instance, TensorFlow has its own flavor, which specifies how to persist and load a TensorFlow model.

 Because each model flavor indicates how to persist and load the model for a given framework, the MLmodel format doesn't enforce a single serialization mechanism that all models must support.
 Therefore, each flavor can use the methods that provide the best performance or best support according to their best practices, without compromising compatibility with the MLmodel standard.